 Philips vs. Fitbit: Patent Infringement Claims

 In another significant case, Philips North America LLC filed a lawsuit against Fitbit in 2019, claiming that Fitbit’s wearable products infringed on several of Philips’ patents related to health monitoring technologies.
 The dispute centered around functionalities integral to fitness trackers, such as activity tracking and alarm reporting.
-However, in 2022, a federal judge ruled in favor of Fitbit, invalidating Philips’ patents and concluding that they did not cover Fitbit’s wearable devices.
+However, in 2022, a federal judge ruled in the favor of Fitbit, invalidating Philips’ patents and concluding that they did not cover Fitbit’s wearable devices.

 Apple vs. Masimo: The Battle Over Health Monitoring Features